mifraser/mifraser.github.io/_posts/2019-03-01-github-pages.md

 Start with a basic [hello world](https://guides.github.com/activities/hello-world) site consisting of a README.md and an index.html page.
 You could commit the code to into Git version control on your "master" (default) branch which will automatically be published.

+## Example command log

-There is nothing new here, the links above should give you all the latest detailed up-to-date information on how to do this!
+There is nothing new here, the links in the method above should give you all the latest detailed up-to-date information on how to do this!
-But the shell output below documents an example approach for creating a public (open source) user site.
+But the shell output below logs an example approach for creating a public (open source) user site.

 {% highlight shell %}
 # Login to GitHub https://github.com/